Skip to content

 Detailed Explanations for Each Item

 The interactive checklist above covers the essentials.
-Below is a deeper look at each item with additional context and edge cases.
+Below is a closer look at each item with additional context and edge cases.

 1. Confirm Your Employment Status